 Doctor Evil: Actually, the boy's quite astute.
 I really am trying to kill him, but, so far, unsuccessfully.

 - Cops And Robbersons: A running gag is cop-wannabe Chase getting bad service at a diner.
 Eventually he snaps and violently arrests the somewhat slovenly fellow (who never got his order right) and calls in the police(!).
 As veteran cop Palance apologizes profusely to the man, Chase stews in the back of Palance's car.
-On a whim, he pu's the man name into the computer on the dashboard.
-The result: countless warrants for Grand Theft Auto.
-Smug, Chase shows a printout to Palance, who arrests the career car thief.
+On a whim, he puts the man's name into the computer on the dashboard.
+The result: countless warrants for grand theft auto.
+A smug Chase shows a printout to Palance, who arrests the career car thief.
 In Palance's words: "You got lucky."

 - And then double-subverted in the seventh HP book.
-Similar to Draco, Harry had harbored a dislike and suspicion of Snape through the entire series, which, just like Draco above, was wrong every time until it seemed to be finally confirmed at the end of book 6.
-And then book 7 comes around and it turns out Harry was just being prejudiced, Snape was a good guy and a Double Reverse Quadruple Agent for Dumbledore all along.
-Though admittedly, still a Jerk Ass to Harry.
+Similar to Draco, Harry had harboured a dislike and suspicion of Snape through the entire series, which, just like Draco above, was wrong every time until it seemed to be finally confirmed at the end of book 6.
+And then book 7 comes around and it turns out Snape really was Dumbledore's deep cover agent, though a Nominal Hero at best.

 - Inverted and then double subverted in Jingo: When a crime is committed, all sorts of excessively obvious clues point to the Klatchians, which Vimes interprets as his own countrymen attempting to frame them.
 It then turns out that a Klatchian did do it, covering his real tracks and leaving obvious fake ones just to fool Vimes, who turns out not to have needed any such convincing since he had already decided it was a frame by his own countrymen (and refused to suspect the Klatchians) before having seen any clues at all.